Bank of Italy seeks stronger powers over bank acquisitions

 The Bank of Italy can already veto largescale deals but now wants wider powers over the acquisition of small lenders, according to a document posted on its website.

-The regulator wants to be told about the acquisition of a small rival 90 days before the finalization of a deal, compared with 30 days now.
+The regulator wants to be told about the acquisition of a small rival 90 days before the finalisation of a deal, compared with 30 days now.

 The central bank now wants to be able to stop deals which would pose a risk to the buyer, either by blocking them in advance or by ordering the sale of a stake which gives control over a lender, whatever its value.